 Make the Most of Your Breaks

 It’s important to schedule work breaks, but you should also make the most of them.
-Spend your breaks making lunch for the kids, putting laundry in the washer, or cleaning the bathroom.
-By doing these tasks when you take a break, you’re getting time away from your computer and getting your household chores completed so you won’t need to do them in the evening.
+Consider spending your breaks productively — making lunch for the kids, putting laundry in the washer, or cleaning the bathroom.
+By doing these tasks when you take a break, you’re getting time away from your computer and getting your household chores completed so you don’t need to do them in the evening.
 You also remove those distractions when you get back to work.
 If you see that pile of clean clothes waiting to be folded while you’re trying to work, you may be tempted to take an unplanned break to handle it.

 Learn How to Delegate

 As hard as it is to let go, it’s really important to learn when and how to delegate your work to others to help you balance it all.
-If your kids are old enough, make chore lists for them.
-Make sure your spouse or significant other has a list of household tasks to complete as well.
-Anyone who works from home should consider hiring a virtual assistant (VA) gives you a flexible option for delegating some of your work tasks.
-You don’t have to hire someone full-time, but you should consider using a virtual assistant on an as-needed basis to lighten your load a bit.
+If your kids are old enough, make chore lists for them to help you tackle work around the house.
+Hiring a virtual assistant (VA) gives you a flexible option for delegating some of your work tasks.
+You don’t have to hire someone full-time, but you can use a virtual assistant on an as-needed basis to lighten your load a bit.
 Most VAs can handle things such as posting on your social media accounts, answering emails, and keeping your bookkeeping up to date.
-If you outsource work to others, your VA can help you manage your team, make sure their work is completed on time, and make sure they get paid on time.
+If you outsource work to others, your VA can help you manage your team, make sure they complete the work on time, and make sure you pay them on time.

 The fact is, momtrepreneurs have a lot on their plates.
-Between running a household, building a business, and raising kids, there isn’t much time left in the day.
-But by taking analyzing everything you have to do on a regular basis, making and sticking to schedules, and learning how to delegate less important tasks, you can succeed.
+But by analyzing everything you have to do on a regular basis, making and sticking to schedules, and learning how to delegate less important tasks, you can succeed.
 The QuickBooks Self-Employed app helps freelancers, contractors, and sole proprietors track and manage their businesses on the go.
 Download the app to help you manage your workload as a mom and entrepreneur.